chromium/chromium/docs/infra/new_builder.md

 For CI / waterfall builders or manually triggered try builders, you'll typically only need a single host.

-To acquire the hosts, please file a [capacity bug][1] (internal) and describe the amount needed, along with any specialized hardware that's required (e.g. mac hardware, attached mobile devices, a specific GPU, etc.).
+To acquire the hosts, please file a [resource request][1] (internal) and describe the amount needed, along with any specialized hardware that's required (e.g. mac hardware, attached mobile devices, a specific GPU, etc.).
+Note that even if there's hardware currently available for the new builder, a resource request will still be needed if the footprint of the new builder equates to at least 10 VMs or 100 CPU cores.

 See [infradata docs][4] (internal) for information on how to register the hardware to be used by your builder.